Ariana Grande Contacted Her Exes Before ‘Sweetener’ Tour To Make Amends

 Before Grande began touring, she took time out to apologize to some former boyfriends.
 Grande wanted to understand herself better, and she felt that gaining some comprehension from her ex-boyfriends might help.
 Also, making amends was Grande’s way of overcoming her past so she could perform at the top of her game when singing for her Sweetener world tour.

 “After ‘Thank U, Next’ came out, Ariana was really living her single life and being with her friends, learning about herself.
 But after a couple weeks, she was trying to figure out what went wrong with her past relationships,” an insider said, according to Us Weekly.

 “She didn’t want any bad blood holding her back from the next phase of her life.
 She has reached out to her exes to have a positive place in her life right now and for peace of mind, so she can focus on herself and this tour, which is the only thing on her mind right now.”

-In October 2018, Grande and her ex-fiancé, Pete Davidson, split up.
+In October 2018, Grande and her ex-fiancé Pete Davidson split up.
 The demise of that relationship became Grande’s muse for her hit song “Thank U, Next.”
 “Thank U. Next” specifically mentioned Saturday Night Live star Pete Davidson while covering some of Grande’s other prior relationships.
 Grande also name dropped the deceased Mac Miller in the song.
 Grande and Davidson’s break-up kicked off Grande’s desire to learn more about herself prior to her next tour.
 Grande began reaching out to her ex-boyfriends to both apologize to them while gaining some self-understanding.

 Ariana Grande Apologizes After Kanye West Accuses Her Of Using Him To Promote A Song (via @Fox411) https://t.co/5dU6I56cM1